hdavidviloria/hdavidviloria/README.md

 Excited to share it with you here!

 ### 🌱 One thing I'm absolutely interested and continually in is GenAI, and its tremendous possible applications!

-I do believe it has the opportunity to shape our work tremendously, and automate it like we've never seen before.
+I really do believe it has the opportunity to shape our work tremendously, and automate it like we've never seen before.
+A project that I've been really excited watching is Daniel Miessler's <a href="https://github.com/danielmiessler/fabric">Fabric repository.</a> It really changed my workflow and the way I viewed Large Language Models.

 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________